hci-a-if-its-2019/assignment-1-mahendrabuyung/README.md

 - Don't place the menu thee dots button (Category menu) if the user possible to slide the screen to change the category

 # Remarks
-> * The App Description seems to short.
+> * The App Description seems too short.
 Longer description will be better and helpful for readers to understand the specific characteristics of the app.
 > * The Instruction Script, User Description, Transcript, Do's and Don't's are written well.
 > * Anyway, this assignment's results lack of models (Flow and Cultural Models).
 Moreover, there is no annotation on the Artifact Model regarding the breakdowns/barriers (problem found during contextual inquiry).